jaykang920/x2/README.md

 x2 is a set of concepts and specifications that facilitates the development of highly flexible cross-platform, cross-language distributed systems.
-Based on a few old simple yet powerful constructs, it encourages a unified loosely coupled event-driven approach throughout an application of any scale.
+Based on a few old simple yet powerful concepts, it encourages a unified loosely coupled event-driven approach throughout an application of any scale.

 *In a nutshell, x2 is all about how you organize your distributed application.*